cado-security/product-help/docs/cado/deploy/azure/azure-deploy.md

 After deployment, you can import Test Data from the `Help` menu to confirm that the deployment was successful.
 :::

-### Renaming the Cado Instance
+### Renaming the / Forensic Acquisition and Investigation Instance
-When deploying, the main Cado instance will have the name `CadoResponse`.
-If you rename your Cado instance, please ensure the name **starts with** `CadoResponse`, otherwise the default update mechanism may not work properly due to how permissions are configured.
+When deploying, the main / Forensic Acquisition and Investigation instance will have the name `CadoResponse`.
+If you rename your instance, please ensure the name **starts with** `CadoResponse`, otherwise the default update mechanism may not work properly due to how permissions are configured.
 :::